davebremer/Export-SysmonLogs/README.md

 The intention is that this will be a powershell module with a number of functions to parse and analyse sysinternals symon event logs

 Early days.
-So far focusing on pulling logs out and getting them into csv, and (soon) xlsx.
+So far focusing on pulling logs out and getting them into csv and (soon) sqlite.

+Really though - the state that this things at, its really just a way to export sysmon logs to CSV

 ##Functions